Get a free, no obligation personal loan quote with rates as low as 6.99%

 Get Started

-How Do You Calculate Capital Gains Tax in Canada?
+How Do You Calculate Capital Gains Tax In Canada?

 To calculate your capital gains tax, you’ll have to start by calculating your investment’s “Adjusted Cost Base” (ACB).
-The ACB is how much you originally paid for the investment, also known as its book value, plus any fees, interest, or other costs incurred by the time you sell.
+The ACB is how much you originally paid for the investment, also known as its book value, plus any fees, interest, additional transactions, or other costs incurred by the time you sell.

 • Taxable Income = Selling Price of Investment – Adjusted Cost Base